What Causes Sagging Breasts and What You Can Do to Prevent It

 Dry or dehydrated skin neither feels nor looks good.
 Also, it is unhealthy.
-We should regularly moisturize our skin; that will allow it to stretch/shrink more easily than dry skin.
-When we are pregnant or in the process of losing weight, that is especially important.
+You should regularly moisturize your skin; that will allow it to stretch and shrink more easily than dry skin.
+When you are pregnant or in the process of losing weight, that is especially important.

-Also, we should always wear sunscreen when we spend time outdoors; even when clouds cover the sun.
-UV rays might do great damage to our skin and eventually cause our breasts to sag.
+Also, you should always wear sunscreen when we spend time outdoors; even when clouds cover the sun.
+UV rays can damage your skin and eventually cause your breasts to sag.

 Wear a Supportive Bra

-When it comes to breast sagging, a few healthy habits will make a huge difference in the long run.
+When it comes to breast sagging, a few healthy habits can make a big difference in the long run.

 Hi, my name is Wendy Mellor, I am the owner and main contributor to this website.
 I have had a lot of experience using a variety of breast creams and enhancement devices.
 I hope you find my information useful.